 Inventory, lb : 0

-Garlic flowers are essentially the flowering seeds of the garlic plant.
-They emerge at the tip of the garlic's above-ground stem.
+Garlic flowers are the flowering seeds, or bulbils, of the garlic plant.
+They emerge at the top of the garlic's above-ground stem.
 The seeds appear once the garlic has reached maturity or if the plant begins to bolt early.
-The flowers have a green stem or scape and are capped with a lime green, pink and white spherical bouquet of fresh miniature flowers and seeds.
-The blooms and scapes are milder than that of traditional garlic bulbs but still have a pungent fragrance and a fresh, green flavor reminiscent of chives.
+Garlic flowers have a green stem, also known as a scape, and are capped with lime green, pink, or white spherical capsule of fresh miniature flowers and bulbils.
+Depending on the variety, each capsule can produce hundreds of bulbils the size of a grain of rice or can produce eight to twenty larger bulbils, approximately one centimeter in diameter.
+The blooms and bulbils are milder than that of traditional garlic bulbs but still have a pungent and a fresh flavor.

 Garlic flowers are available in the late spring and early summer months.

-Garlic flowers can be utilized in savory dishes both cold and hot.
-They can be sautéed, roasted, boiled and grilled whole.
-Add to salads or use as an edible garnish when finishing hot preparations such as omelets, pizza and paella.
-Garlic flowers will work well as a substitute for recipes that call for scallions.
-Add garlic flowers when making compound butter, hummus and pesto.
-They can also be used whole when pickling and preserving vegetables.
-Their flavor and texture pair well with butter, cream, mayonnaise, soy sauce, tomatoes, seafood, cucumbers, egg preparations, grilled meats, creamy and fresh cheeses and fresh herbs such as basil, thyme, oregano and cilantro.
-To store keep garlic flowers refrigerated and use within a week or before flower starts to wilt.
+Garlic flowers can be utilized in both raw and cooked applications such as sautéing, roasting, boiling, and grilling whole.
+Add to soups or salads or use as an edible garnish when finishing hot preparations such as omelets, pizza, and paella.
+It can also be used in savory side dishes such as rice and mashed potatoes.
+Garlic flowers can be used whole when pickling and preserving vegetables.
+Its flavor and texture pairs well with butter, cream, mayonnaise, soy sauce, tomatoes, seafood, cucumbers, egg preparations, grilled meats, creamy and fresh cheeses, and fresh herbs such as basil, thyme, oregano, and cilantro.
+Garlic flowers will keep up to a week when stored in the refrigerator and use before the flower starts to wilt.

 The name "garlic" is believed to have come from the Anglo-Saxon term for the garlic relative, the ancient leek.
-Known as gar-leac or gar-leek which translated to mean "spear-plant”, a nod to the spear like shape of the stem capped with a pointy flower head when unopened.
-In ancient Greece and Babylon those that consumed garlic and its blooms as well as the garlic plant itself were often referred to as "rank rose" as a result of its pungent aroma.
+Known as gar-leac or gar-leek which translates to mean "spear-plant," garlic's name is a reference to the spear-like shape of the garlic stem capped with its pointy flower head when unopened.
+In ancient Greece and Babylon, those that consumed garlic, its blooms, and the scape were often referred to as "rank rose" as a result of its pungent aroma.